 Typically , the awareness of the presence of head lice is received by a Parent, Care Giver, or Guardian from a notice distributed to them by their child’s School Nurse.
 Due to the generalities of the notice, the Parent, Care Giver, or Guardian may discard it without taking action.
 We strongly encourage that you adopt a proactive stance against the presence of this very persistent Eco-parasite (External Parasite).

 Examine the scalp of the child or teen that has had the potential exposure to head lice in sunlight or under bright artificial (fluorescent) light.
-Finding nits is the most effective way of diagnosing a infestation.
+Finding nits is the most effective way of diagnosing an infestation.
 Part the hair and examine individual strands for nits.
-Begin at the nape of the neck and behind the ears as head lice do not like light or extreme temperature.
+Begin at the base of the neck and behind the ears as head lice do not like light or extreme temperature.
 Continue to check the entire scalp if these two areas are clear.
 Nits range in color from white to yellowish-brown to solid brown.
 They can be mistaken initially with that of a flake of dandruff, a dried particle, hairspray, gel, hair muff, DEC plug, etc. The distinguishing characteristic of a nit is that they are firmly glued to the hair and must be removed with a fine toothed comb, fingernails, or snipped off with scissors.
+Should you discover an actual bug or bugs in the hair you are examining, please refer to the images offered on the Lice FAQ’s • How Lice Spreads page to determine if you have lice.
 All members of the family should be examined.

 Due to the fact that there has been notification of the presence of head lice at a location commonly frequented by one of your loved ones, we strongly encourage the following preventative measures should your initial diagnosis yield that head lice are not found.